SAP/jenkins-library/documentation/docs/scenarios/abapEnvironmentAddons.md

 In the following subsections, the pipeline configuration for this scenario is explained.
 Please refer to the [configuration page](../pipelines/abapEnvironment/configuration.md) for general configuration.

+#### ATC
+!!! caution ""
+    We recommend to configure the add-on build pipeline with a __quality gate to block any priority 1 ATC findings__.

+    This can be configured with a quality gate configuration `[threshold: 1, type: 'TOTAL_HIGH', unstable: false]` in the `recordIssues` pipeline step shown in [Extend the ATC stage via the Checkstyle/Warnings Next Generation Plugin](https://www.project-piper.io/pipelines/abapEnvironment/extensibility/#1-extend-the-atc-stage-via-the-checkstylewarnings-next-generation-plugin).

+    Created delivery packages for an add-on product version are final, so to fix any errors in these packages, another add-on product version would have to be built.
+    ATC findings should be resolved during development as early as possible, e.g. [during transport release](https://help.sap.com/viewer/5371047f1273405bb46725a417f95433/Cloud/en-US/c0d95a9263da476eb5b6ae03225ce7ba.html) and by using an additional pipeline configured for the [Continuous Testing on SAP BTP, ABAP Environment scenario](abapEnvironmentTest.md).

+    Please include all software components configured in [addon.yml](#add-on-descriptor-file) file also in the [atcConfig.yml](https://www.project-piper.io/steps/abapEnvironmentRunATCCheck/#atc-config-file-example) file.
+In case not all software components are included, some errors might not be found.
 #### Add-on descriptor file

 The build process is controlled by an add-on descriptor file called `addon.yml`.
 This file must be created manually and must be stored in the GIT repository of the pipeline.
 It must contain information about the to-be-delivered [add-on product version](#add-on-product-version) and the contained [software component versions](#software-component-version).
 Below, you see an example: